graphile/starter/README.md

   - [x] Forgot password flow
   - [x] Unlinking social profiles
 - [x] **Sessions** — to persist login information in the traditional way (with cookies)
-- [x] **Responsive email templates** — we've added MJML and a templating system to help you format emails; all emails go through the `send_email` worker task so it's easy to customise
+- [x] **Responsive email templates** — we've added MJML and a templating system to help you format emails; all emails go through the `send_email` worker task so it's easy to customize
-- [x] **Email transport** — we've configured nodemailer to use ethereal.email to catch all development emails, and AWS' SES in production (easy to replace with a different provider thanks to nodemailer)
+- [x] **Email transport** — we've configured Nodemailer to use ethereal.email to catch all development emails, and AWS' SES in production (easy to replace with a different provider thanks to Nodemailer)
-- [x] **Ant Design** — &ldquo;A design system with values of Nature and Determinacy for better user experience of enterprise applications&rdquo;
+- [x] **Ant Design** — "A design system with values of Nature and Determinacy for better user experience of enterprise applications"
 - [x] **Linting** — provided by `eslint`, `prettier` and `@typescript-eslint`.
-Can be extended with extremely powerful lint rules to protect your project from bugs, bad practices, and inconsistencies; configured with sensible but not too intrusive (hopefully) defaults focussed on GraphQL development
+Can be extended with extremely powerful lint rules to protect your project from bugs, bad practices, and inconsistencies; configured with sensible but not too intrusive (hopefully) defaults focused on GraphQL development
-- [x] **HTML→text emails** — automated conversion from your pretty templates to plain text emails for users that prefer that
+- [x] **HTML→Text emails** — automated conversion from your pretty templates to plain text emails for users that prefer that
 - [x] **Form validation** — using AntD's `Form` component

 ## TODO